bids-standard/bids-specification/src/appendices/entity-table.md

 # Entity table

-This section compiles the entities (key-value pairs within file names) described throughout this specification, and establishes a common order within a filename.
+This section compiles the entities (key-value pairs within filenames) described throughout this specification, and establishes a common order within a filename.
 For example, if a file has an acquisition and reconstruction label, the acquisition entity must precede the reconstruction entity.
 REQUIRED and OPTIONAL entities for a given file type are denoted;